top of page

 Eleanor Coffin

 Eleanor joined Joyful Sound in fall 2021, but has been playing bells since middle school and rang with Purdue Bells during college.
 She studied multidisciplinary engineering at Purdue and now works as a design engineer at Catalyst Product Development Group.
-Eleanor likes to spend her free time outdoors and exploring new places; she and her partner have hiked every Indiana state park and 10 national parks together.
+Eleanor likes to spend her free time hiking, exploring new places, or hanging out with her cat.
+She also serves as webmaster on the HMA Area 5 board.

 Lora Lee Curren